LIVE SESSION

 In summary, this team was able to avoid two incremental hires (one permanent and one part-time), which resulted in annual savings of $250K and also significantly reduced the burnout risk of two high-performing team members.
 We saw similar results with other teams, so we have now incorporated this quarterly workforce capacity planning analysis as part of our operating cadence.

-Workforce capacity planning is now in ActivTrak
+Headcount and workforce capacity planning are now in ActivTrak